874bowen/herbeauty/README.md

 ```

 ### Step 6: Adding products to cart
 To add an item to cart we need to have the product id and the user id since our cart table has a foreign key to users and products table.
-We will obtain the product id directly from the products we retrieved from the database before and we will use `useSession()` hook to obtain the user email which will give us the user id as described below.
+We will obtain the product id directly from the products we retrieved from the database before and we will use `useSession()` hook to obtain the user email which will give us the user id.

 In the Featured component, we post data when the user clicks the add to cart button: we send a HTTP Request with the method POST and the body should contain the user email and the product id.
 Once we are done sending the request we reload the browser window to get an updated data once the request is sent.